sscott-cse/Intro-Deep-Learning-Notebooks/Spring-2024-CSCE-479-879/Hackathons-2024/README.md

-## Summer 2023 CSE 479/879 Hackathons
+## CSE 479/879 Hackathons

 Welcome!
-This page will host all the hackathons for the Summer 2023 term.
-This readme will guide you through getting the Hackathons up and running.
+This page will host all the hackathons for CSCE 479/879.
+This README will guide you through getting the Hackathons up and running.
 Please ask me if you've got any questions or suggestions, and I hope you have a great semester.

 ### How to Get Started